thomaslillo/beatcode/README.md

 # beatcode

-My leetcode history in various languages
+My study of the coolest algos and data structures, in various languages.
+Some of the coolest stuff in computer science in a single repo.

-working my way through the neetcode roadmap
+Also working my way through the neetcode roadmap: https://neetcode.io/roadmap

-https://neetcode.io/roadmap